A $1.2 million competition to advance how we measure Earth’s magnetic field.

 Earth is a giant magnet.
 Compasses — both digital and analog — are oriented by the magnetic force at a user’s location.
 Since geographic and magnetic poles do not align, geomagnetic models like the World Magnetic Model (WMM) correct for this difference.

-As the Earth’s magnetic field is constantly changing, the difference between geographic and magnetic north also changes, and the WMM must be regularly updated.
+As the Earth’s magnetic field is constantly changing, the difference between geographic and magnetic poles also changes, and the WMM must be regularly updated.

 An opportunity to rethink geomagnetic data collection